niksilver/EigenD-Explorer/README.md

 1. [Install Java](http://www.java.com/en/download/index.jsp)
 1. [Download the latest version of EigenD Explorer](#download-links), which will be a jar file.
-1. Unzip the jar.
-1. Edit the top-level file `application.conf` so that (a) the number of console columns (characters on a line) matches your console, and (b) the location of your EigenD `bin` directory is included.
-Details are given in the `application.conf` file itself.
-1. Zip the jar back up.

 ## Running the application